 Whether you run a real estate agency or manage properties for clients, real estate accounting can be complex.
 But it doesn’t have to be that way.
 Accounting helps a lot in such situations since working in real estate means dealing with large sums of money on a regular basis.

-A lot of times one single house or office piece stay in similar hands for a considerable length of time or even decades, so sometimes it ends up being difficult to make sense of what is the worth of the estate in today’s time.
+A lot of times one single house or office piece stays in similar hands for a considerable length of time or even decades, so sometimes it ends up being difficult to make sense of what is the worth of the estate in today’s time.
 That is the reason most real estate evaluations depend on gauges.
 Until the point that exchange happens, the genuine value is obscure.
-Which is why accurate asset evaluation and generating financial statements and income statements is essential for accounting purposes.
+This is why accurate asset evaluation and generating financial statements and income statements are essential for accounting purposes.
 Taxes and other charges are often based on value.